José Carlos Pedro

 José Carlos Pedro is a researcher and scientist in the areas of wireless communication and microwave engineering.
 He has been awarded for his contributions several times.
 In 2007, he became a Fellow of the Institute of Electrical and Electronics Engineers, for his outstanding contributions to distortion analysis.
 He is a full Professor of the University of Aveiro.
-He is involved in many projects in the IT(Institute of Telecommunications, Aveiro), of which he became the President of the Board of Directors, in 2021.
+He involved in many projects in the IT(Institute of Telecommunications, Aveiro), of which he became the President of the Board of Directors, in 2021.
 He is a speaker of scientific topics and research methods.